MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-vpn-connection-one-node.md

 9. In **Shared key (PSK)**, enter **12345**, and then select **OK**.
 10. On the **Summary** blade, select **OK**.

-### Create a VM
+### Create a virtual machine

-To validate the data that travels through the VPN connection, you need the virtual machines to send and receive data in each Azure Stack Development Kit.
-Create a virtual machine in POC1 now, and then in your virtual network, put it on your VM subnet:
+To validate the data that travels through the VPN connection, you need the VMs to send and receive data in each ASDK.
+Create a VM in POC1 now, and then in your virtual network, put it on your VM subnet:

 1. In the Azure portal, select **+ Create a resource**.
 2. Go to **Marketplace**, and then select **Compute**.
-3. In the list of virtual machine images, select the **Windows Server 2016 Datacenter Eval** image.
+3. In the list of VM images, select the **Windows Server 2016 Datacenter Eval** image.
 4. On the **Basics** blade, in **Name**, enter **VM01**.
 5. Enter a valid username and password.
 You use this account to sign in to the VM after it's created.
 6. Provide a **Subscription**, **Resource Group**, and **Location**, and then select **OK**.
-7. On the **Size** blade, for this instance, select a virtual machine size, and then select **Select**.
+7. On the **Size** blade, for this instance, select a VM size, and then select **Select**.
 8. On the **Settings** blade, accept the defaults.
 Ensure that the **VNET-01** virtual network is selected.
 Verify that the subnet is set to **10.0.10.0/24**.
 Then select **OK**.
 9. On the **Summary** blade, review the settings, and then select **OK**.